in affiliation with Artdrum.com

 © Greg Hochman

-Trees are great landmarks and reminders of experiences and places for me.
-The above drawing is drawn from a painting in the Peabody-Essex Museum (PEM) in Salem, Massachusetts.
+Below drawing: Trees are great landmarks and reminders of experiences and places for me.
+The below drawing is drawn from a tree in an 18th century gouache (pronounced: gwash) painting of the Howquans Garden, which is in Peabody-Essex Museum (PEM) in Salem, Massachusetts.
 Many of the trees above and below from particular places.

-Based on a weeping beech from Alentown, NJ.
+Below drawing: Based on an old weeping beech from Alentown, NJ.

-Based on a copper beech from Alentown, NJ.
+Below drawing: Inspired by on an old copper beech from Alentown, NJ.

-Also, based on the copper beech from Alentown, NJ.
+Below drawing: Also inspired by the old copper beech from Alentown, NJ.